mehulagg/gitlab/doc/user/application_security/dast/index.md

 1. Add it in an `environment_url.txt` file at the root of your project.
    This is useful for testing in dynamic environments.
-To run DAST against an application dynamically created during a GitLab CI/CD pipeline, a job that runs prior to the DAST scan needs to persist the app's domain in an `environment_url.txt` file.
+To run DAST against an application dynamically created during a GitLab CI/CD pipeline, a job that runs prior to the DAST scan must persist the application's domain in an `environment_url.txt` file.
 DAST automatically parses the `environment_url.txt` file to find its scan target.

    For example, in a job that runs prior to DAST, you could include code that looks similar to: